Robust Dynamic Operating Envelopes for DER Integration in Unbalanced Distribution Networks: Constructing RDOE with Capacity Allocations of Proportional Fairness

 \subsection{Generic formulation and computational challenges}

 Noting that $\mathcal{F}_c(q)\subseteq \mathcal{F}(q)$ is equivalent to all extreme points of $\mathcal{F}_c(q)$ belonging to $\mathcal{F}(q)$, \eqref{ro_doe_01} can be equivalently reformulated as

-where $\alpha$ is an introduced constant vector with each of its elements being a binary number, in order to make sure \eqref{ro_doe_02_sce} covers all extreme points of $\mathcal{F}_c(q)$, and $N$ represents the length of $p$.
+where $\alpha$ is an introduced constant vector with each of its elements being a binary number, in order to make sure \eqref{ro_doe_02_sce} covers all extreme points of $\mathcal{F}_c(q)$, and $N$ represents the cardinality of $p$.

 For $N$ with a small value, \eqref{ro_doe_02} can be efficiently solved by off-the-shelf solvers.
 However, if $N$ is a large number, \eqref{ro_doe_02} will be intractable due to hundreds of millions of constraints introduced into the optimisation problem.
-For example, when $n=30$, the number of constraints in the formulation would be $2^{30}>1~billion$.
+For example, when $n=30$, the number of constraints in the formulation would be more than $2^{30}>1~billion$.
 To address the computational issue, we in this paper propose to seek the maximum DFR by three steps, as we discuss next.